AkashaRojee/AkashaRojee.github.io/_posts/2021-06-20-intro-to-nodejs-and-npm.md

 Just so that you can test your app on multiple versions to ensure that your app works for users on different versions.

 I used nvm on Ubuntu.

-For other version managers or other operating systems, [view the npm Docs for downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+*For other version managers or other operating systems, <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank">view the npm Docs for downloading and installing Node.js and npm</a>.*

 #### **To install nvm**